 Hong Kong is not Thailand or Singapore, but while being caught with drugs won’t see you facing the death penalty or the business end of a cane, Hong Kong’s drug laws are far less liberal than in Europe or the US.

 The Hong Kong public’s attitude to drug taking is conservative.
-Recreational drug use does happen but the association with drugs here is triads and criminality.
+Recreational drug use does happen but most locals associate drugs with triads and criminality.
 It’s an association that’s not without basis.

 Hong Kong was once a major destination for drug trafficking between mainland China and the rest of the world.
 The city is no longer the international drug smuggling den it once was, but the local drug trade is still very much in the hands of the triads.